HaxeExtension/extension-webview/README.md

 * Full-screen and Popup mode.
 * Popup mode has a close button on the top-left corner.
+* Whitelist validation (the webview will close if the user goes to a non-whitelisted URL).
+* Blacklist validation (the webview will close if the user goes to a blacklisted URL).
+* onClose event (Android and iOS).
-* Allows you to receive onClose and onURLChanging events for controling the WebView.
+* onURLChanging events for controling the WebView (iOS only).
 * On non-supported platforms, this extensions has no effect (makes nothing).

 ###Simple use Example